 1. The inability to sleep; sleeplessness: Insomnia

-may vary in degrees from restlessness, or disturbed slumber, or an absence of the normal length of sleep, or even to an absolute wakefulness when a person should normally be asleep.
+may vary in degrees from restlessness, or disturbed slumber, or an absence of the normal time of not being awake.

-2. Being unable to sleep, even in the absence of external causes; such as, noise, a bright light, etc., during the period when sleep should normally occur: When Josie is very tired, she spends many nights in a state of insomnia
+2. Being unable to slumber, even in the absence of external causes; such as, noise, a bright light, etc., during the period when dozing off should normally occur: Sometimes when Josie is very tired and in bed at night, she is in a state of insomnia

 3. Etymology: from Latin in